USFWS/secas/content/blog/published/2026-09-22-The-Blueprint-helps-support-Ocmulgee-National-Park-and-Preserve-Strategic-Plan.md

 As a side note--it was particularly interesting to participate in the SRS partner meetings and webinars at the same time that the [Robins Air Force Base Sustainability Plan](https://www.middlegeorgiarc.org/public-administration/rafb-sustainability-plan/) was being developed for the same area of middle Georgia.
 By participating in both processes in parallel and offering the Blueprint as a common language, SECAS staff were able to connect new partners and help avoid duplication of effort.
 I think this speaks to the role SECAS can play as a bridging organization, linking people to one another and to the data resources that can help inform decision-making around shared priorities.

-The study concluded that the Ocmulgee river corridor met the criteria for nationally significant natural and cultural resources, and that the combination of resources made the area suitable for inclusion in the park system.
+The study concluded that the Ocmulgee River corridor met the criteria for nationally significant natural and cultural resources, and that the combination of resources made the area suitable for inclusion in the park system.
 However, feasibility concerns with land acquisition and direct federal management led the NPS to ultimately not recommend the river corridor for National Park designation.
 But, the journey didn't end there!

 National park designation is ultimately the purview of Congress and the President, and a special resource study is only one consideration.
 A community-based group of Middle Georgia and Muscogee (Creek) citizens formed the [Ocmulgee National Park and Preserve Initiative](https://www.ocmulgeepark.org/) to sustain the forward momentum by advocating for policy and legislation.